-Hard Reboot is defined as a 'power cycle' of the entire eMTA device.
-Soft Reset is defined as an 'SNMP reset' of the MTA portion of an eMTA, an SNMP reset of the eCM (resulting in the reset of the associated eMTA) or an Rf condition that results in a reset of the eCM (resulting in the reset of the associated MTA).
+Hard Reboot is defined as a 'power cycle' of the entire E-MTA device.
+Soft Reset is defined as an 'SNMP reset' of the eMTA, an SNMP reset of the eCM, i.e., CM1 or CM1v6 (resulting in the reset of the associated eMTA) or an Rf condition that results in a reset of the eCM (resulting in the reset of the associated eMTA).

-The MTA part of an eMTA MUST NOT differentiate between a 'Hard Reboot' and a 'Soft Reset'.
-To be more specific, the MTA MUST have the same initialization parameters (For Ex: SNMP tables) and follow any requirements regarding persistent information (ex: NVRAM ticket storage) the same way in either scenario
+The eMTA MUST NOT differentiate between a 'Hard Reboot' and a 'Soft Reset', unless explicitly specified otherwise.
+To be more specific, the eMTA MUST have the same initialization parameters (e.g., SNMP tables) and follow any requirements regarding persistent information (e.g., NVRAM ticket storage) the same way in either scenario, unless explicitly specified otherwise.